kubermatic/kubeone/docs/proposals/20210112-encryption-roviders.md

 ## Implementation

 Unfortunately, it's not possible to simply update the KubeAPI configuration and expect the configuration to reconcile.
-KubeOne will have to _read_ the _current_ configuration on the custer, _mutate_ it based on the _required_ state and then apply it.
+KubeOne will have to _read_ the _current_ configuration on the cluster, _mutate_ it based on the _required_ state and then apply it.
 Additionally, KubeOne will have to be able to revert changes on any errors and recover safely if the process is interrupted at any point.

 The configuration for this will be added under `features` in the KubeOneCluster spec: